Why employee stories should be part of your employer branding strategy plus real company examples for sharing them with maximum impact.

 How often do you feature employee stories on your social media?
 (If you do it at all.)

-As any marketer knows, social media is one of the most important tools in their kit, providing instant reach to an audience in real time.
-And yet, while millions of businesses have social media accounts (as of 2018, 97% of all Fortune 500 companies use at least one platform), two critical factors are too often overlooked:
+As any people manager knows, social media is one of the most important tools in your kit, providing instant reach to your audience in real time.

-- Social media is social, meaning it’s meant to be a two-way conversation, not a broadcast
+1. Social media is social, meaning it’s meant to be a two-way conversation, not a broadcast.

-- Marketing your people and values is just as important as marketing your goods and services
+2. Featuring your people and values is just as important as marketing your goods and services.

 Why you should feature employee stories on social media